abdullahhamid/users-api/README.md

 # Users API

-This sample project will give you a minimal users RESTful API to build your contact list template against.
-It only implements user listing and reading - feel free to add other actions (e.g. update, delete, create) as you see fit.
-It is built using JavaScript/Node.js (our language of choice), ExpressJS (a small, lightweight web MVC framework) & Mongoose (a MongoDB object modelling library).
+This project builds on the sample users RESTful API https://github.com/feedhenry/users-api.
+It includes CRUD operations and an angularjs frontend with bootstrap.

 ## Pre-requisites